STU-540 Installation for Serial operation

 Right-click on the “USB Serial Port (COM?)” entry, select “Properties” and then the “Port Settings” tab as shown below.

-Next click the <Advanced…> button and check the setting of the “Latency Timer” drop-down – if it is not set to 1 then change it so that it is and click
+Next click the <Advanced…> button and check the setting of the “Latency Timer” drop-down – if it is not set to 1 then change it so that it is and click <OK> twice to return to the Device Manager.

 - Run the “Query” sample program on the virtual appropriate COM port number as follows: